purna16/wordpress-project/README.md

 - In addition to this i created VPC, in that i created two public subnets and two private subnets in different availability zones

-- In public subnet i launched bastion hosts and in private subnets without public ip created two EC2 instances
+- In public subnet i launched bastion host and in private subnets without public ip created two EC2 instances

 - Created NAT gateway to allow private instance to download packages from internet